RapidUn: Influence-Driven Parameter Reweighting for Efficient Large Language Model Unlearning: Introduction

 An effective unlearning method for LLMs must therefore (i) operate with extremely limited supervision, (ii) remain stable under small and skewed forget sets, (iii) be computationally lightweight, and (iv) leverage meaningful, sample-level influence signals to decide which examples to update aggressively and which to protect.

 \textbf{Our approach and contributions.} To address these challenges, we propose \textit{RapidUn}, an influence-guided and parameter-efficient unlearning framework for LLMs.
-RapidUn builds on a fast, token-wise influence estimator, \textit{RapidIn}, and operates in three stages: (i) it estimates per-sample influences capturing interactions between forget and retain examples; (ii) it aggregates directional effects (forget$\to$forget, forget$\to$retain, retain$\to$forget, retain$\to$retain) into interpretable influence scores; and (iii) it maps these scores into bounded, mean-one weights that modulate gradient ascent on $\mathcal{D}_f$ and gradient descent on $\mathcal{D}_r$ within LoRA adapters.
+RapidUn builds on a fast, token-wise influence estimator, \textit{RapidIn}, and operates in three stages: (i) it estimates per-sample influences capturing directional interactions between forget and retain examples; (ii) it aggregates four directional effects (forget$\to$forget, forget$\to$retain, retain$\to$forget, retain$\to$retain) into interpretable influence scores; and (iii) it maps these scores into bounded, mean-one weights that modulate gradient ascent on $\mathcal{D}_f$ and gradient descent on $\mathcal{D}_r$ within LoRA adapters.
 This influence-guided reweighting yields stable, controllable, and interpretable unlearning even with extremely small forget sets.

-\textbf{Contributions.} Our major contributions are: \begin{itemize}[leftmargin=*,noitemsep, topsep=0pt, partopsep=0pt, parsep=0pt] \item We formulate a practical LLM unlearning setup with tiny forget sets, a small retain buffer, and LoRA-only adaptation, and we characterize the resulting challenges in stability, efficiency, and the scarcity of reliable forget signals. \item We propose RapidUn, an influence-guided parameter-efficient fine-tuning (PEFT) framework that couples fast token-wise influence estimation (RapidIn), four-direction influence fusion, and a robust influence-to-weight mapping into a single unlearning objective for LLMs, yielding stable and interpretable updates. \item We empirically validate RapidUn on Llama-3-8B and Mistral-7B with Dolly-15k and Alpaca-57k, showing up to $100\times$ speedup over full retraining and consistently better forgetting--retention trade-offs than GA, Fisher, LoReUn, and other approximate unlearning baselines. \end{itemize}
+\textbf{Contributions.} Our major contributions are: \begin{itemize}[leftmargin=*,noitemsep, topsep=0pt, partopsep=0pt, parsep=0pt] \item We study PEFT unlearning with tiny forget sets, a small retain buffer, and LoRA-only updates, highlighting challenges in stability, efficiency, and cross-set interference under weak forget supervision. \item We propose \textsc{RapidUn}, an influence-guided PEFT framework that combines token-wise influence estimation (\textsc{RapidIn}), four-direction influence fusion, and a robust influence-to-weight mapping into a single unlearning objective, yielding stable and interpretable updates.
+We release an implementation for reproducibility.\footnote{\url{https://anonymous.4open.science/r/RapidUn-93F8}} \item On Llama-3-8B/Mistral-7B with Dolly-15k/Alpaca-57k, \textsc{RapidUn} achieves up to $100\times$ speedup over full retraining and consistently improves forgetting--retention trade-offs over GA, Fisher, and LoReUn. \end{itemize}